-At the moment there are over 220,000 plug-in Electric Vehicles (EV’s) registered in the UK, with these numbers looking like they will continue to rise as electric vehicles increase in popularity.
-As measures such as clean air zones are being put into place to meet the Governments ‘Road to Zero’ target of no petrol or diesel cars or vans being sold by 2040, EV sales are predicted a steady growth.
+At the moment there are over 220,000 plug-in electric vehicles (EVs) registered in the UK, with these numbers looking like they will continue to rise as EVs increase in popularity.
+EV sales are predicted a steady growth as measures such as clean air zones are being put into place to meet the Government’s ‘Road to Zero’ target of no petrol or diesel cars and vans being sold by 2040.

-Over the next few months we will be looking at the rise in EV and the key things individuals and those running fleets need to consider.
-We will be looking in more detail at costs involved with the new and planned clean air zones, charging considerations and range anxiety, and choosing the right EV’s for your fleet.
-However first we have a short round up of some of the other key facts and some more details on the key things you need to know.
+We will be looking in more detail at costs involved with the new and planned clean air zones, charging considerations and range anxiety, and choosing the right EVs for your fleet.
+Firstly, we have a short round up of some other key facts and more details on the key things you need to know.

-- 96% of motorway service stations have rapid charge points
+- 96 percent of motorway service stations have rapid charge points

 - Over 26,000 charge point connectors